sirrobot01/decypharr/docs/docs/installation.md

 ## Binary Installation
 If you prefer not to use Docker, you can download and run the binary directly.

-Download your OS-specific release from the [releases page](https://github.com/sirrobot01/decypharr/releases).
+Download your OS-specific release from the [release page](https://github.com/sirrobot01/decypharr/releases).
 Create a configuration file (see Configuration)
 Run the binary: